A1029384756/mixologist/README.md

-If you wish to have hardware volume control, set keybinds in your desktop environment to the corresponding `mixcli` command that you wish to invoke.
+If you wish to have hardware volume control, set keybinds in your desktop environment to the corresponding command that you wish to invoke.
 For example:
 ```
-Shift + F10 -> mixcli -set-volume:0 #resets volume
+Shift + F10 -> mixologist -set-volume:0 #resets volume
-Shift + F11 -> mixcli -shift-volume:-0.1 #balance one way
+Shift + F11 -> mixologist -shift-volume:-0.1 #balance one way
-Shift + F12 -> mixcli -shift-volume:0.1 #balance the other way
+Shift + F12 -> mixologist -shift-volume:0.1 #balance the other way
 ```
+If you are instead running the Flatpak, you should use `flatpak run dev.cstring.Mixologist <flag>` to accomplish the same result.

 Volume is a single value that can range from -1 to 1 where:
 - 0 is both channels at full volume